 Three Americans have become the first men to cross the Atlantic Ocean in a balloon.?

-Three Americans have become the first men to cross the Atlantic Ocean in a balloon.
+Background: Three Americans have become the first men to cross the Atlantic Ocean in a balloon.
 Max Anderson, ben Abruzzo and Lawrence Newman, landed in France on Thursday (17 August) six days after setting off from Maine in the United States.

 SYNOPSIS: The balloonists in their helium filled balloon, Double Eagle Two had planned to land at Le Bourget airport, outside Paris, where a triumphant reception was awaiting them.
 They had already beaten all records earlier in the day when they crossed the west coast of the United Kingdom.
 But they were still flying high, and so decided to carry on to France.
 They did not make Le Bourget, landing instead in a cornfield at Evreux, about 80 kilometres (50 miles) west of Paris.